JasonXuDeveloper/JEngine/README.md

 </p>

-# JENGINE v0.7.5
+# JENGINE v0.8 preview

 **JEngine is an out-of-the-box framework designed for Unity developers.
 It encapsulates powerful functions.
 Beginners can also get started quickly and easily create games that can be updated hotly.**

 The ```master``` branch is the latest version that the developers think can be used normally and will not have too many problems.
-It is recommended to use and has the most powerful functions (fixes bugs in versions 0.6 and 0.5 at the same time);
+It is recommended to use and has the most powerful functions (also it fixes the bugs in the old versions);

+The ```0.7.x``` branch is the most popular version in 2022 with various useful and high performance features, <u>this branch will not be updated or maintained any more</u>;

 The ```0.6.x``` branch is currently in use by most commercial projects, <u>complete content, sufficient documentation and videos, and will not be updated or maintained any more</u>;